 This is one of the most important questions in your scholarship interview.
-Exactly at this point, the good and bad candidates are distinguished and the decision is taken on the side of the interviewers.
-You should really prepare for this question prior to your job interview, doing the following:
+Exactly at this point, the good and bad candidates are distinguished and the decision is made.
+You should really prepare for this question prior to your interview, doing the following:

 - Research about prices.
-How much does the accommodation costs?
+How much does the accommodation cost?
 What would be your travel expenses?
-How much would you need to invest into study material?
+How much would you need to invest into study materials?
 What is the school admission?
-Simply, find out what you need to pay for to be able to have a good quality study at the college.
+Simply, find out what you need to pay for to have a quality study at the college.

 - Make a list.
-You can prepare it on computer, or you can use just a blank sheet of paper.
+You can prepare it on PC, or you can use just a sheet of paper.
 Write down all your expenses and explanations.
 Be realistic.
 Do not write that you need $100 for food per day.
-Be humble, but realistic.
+Be humble but realistic.
 To study at the University is not inexpensive.
 Interviewers know it.
-Show them where you want to invest your money and convince them that you really need it.
+Show them where you want to invest your money and convince them that you really need their support.

-- When this question comes in an interview, take the paper out of your bag (you can ideally have some copies), hand it to the interviewers and talk about it.
+- When this question comes in your interview, take the paper out of your bag (you can ideally have some copies), hand it to the interviewers and talk about the expenses.

-Doing this, you do not only clearly show that you need money and why, but also show that you are responsible, have a sense for planning and in an ideal case, if you put it in a right way, you can convince them that you are not any money waster.
+Doing this, you not only clearly show that you need money, and why you need them, but you also show that you are responsible, have a sense for planning, and in an ideal case, if you put it in a right way, you can convince them that you are not a money waster.

-I know it takes extra time to research about these things and prepare a monthly cost breakdown for the interview.
-However, doesn’t matter if we speak about school or about job, extra efforts bring extra results.
+I know it takes extra time to research about things and prepare a monthly cost breakdown.
+However, doesn’t matter if we speak about school interview or job interview, remember that extra efforts bring extra results.
+Law of action and reaction can not be fooled….
 Most scholarship applicants do not prepare anything for their interview.
-You should .
-Be better, do more.
-If you do so, there is no reason why they should give a scholarship to someone else than you.
+You should prepare something.
+Be better than the others, do more.
+The reward will be a scholarship you’ll get at the end of the journey.